June 15 – July 10, 2015

 The 4 week Summer Program in Epidemiology integrates mathematics and quantitative methods to provide students with an understanding of the skills and processes necessary to pursue a career in public health.
-The breadth and scope of public health is vast and requires an interdisciplinary approach, which can encompass various fields ranging from immunology to nutrition to environmental research.
+Different areas of study in Epidemiology include:

 The summer program curriculum consists of three parts: introductory coursework in epidemiology and biostatistics; formal lectures, which are provided by faculty members with different foci in epidemiology; and a group research project where students will investigate a question of public health relevance that interests them.
-Students who participate in the program are able to meet with students matriculating through various programs at Harvard School of Public Health.
+Students who participate in the program are able to meet with HSPH students as well.
 In addition, students have the opportunity to meet with faculty and administrators individually, and the chance to explore the city of Boston.
 Participants receive summer salary, housing, and funded travel.

 In order to take advantage of this opportunity, applicants must meet all of the criteria below:

-- Applicants must have a demonstrated interest in public health, specifically epidemiology.
+- Applicants must demonstrate an interest in public health

 Exclusions: Individuals interested in pursuing a Doctor of Medicine (MD) are ineligible to apply.
 The program is for students interested in pursuing the following degree types: Master of Science (MS), Doctor of Philosophy (PhD), or Doctor of Science (ScD).
 If you are unsure about degree types, please visit the HSPH Admissions’ website.